-Dennis Rodman Reportedly Arrested for DUI
+Dennis Rodman Arrested on DUI Charge

-Dennis Rodman Reportedly Arrested for DUIJanuary 14, 2018
+Dennis Rodman Arrested on DUI ChargeJanuary 14, 2018

 Basketball Hall of Famer Dennis Rodman was arrested for suspicion of driving under the influence Saturday night in California.

-TMZ Sports reported police in Newport Beach pulled Rodman over for a traffic violation around 11 p.m. and administered a field sobriety test after smelling alcohol.
-Rodman failed the test and blew over the .08 legal limit.
+Dakin Andone and Sheena Jones of CNN passed along confirmation of the arrest from Newport Beach police, who said Rodman failed a breathalyzer administered after being pulled over.

-Police then arrested him and took him to jail, where he spent seven hours before being released.
+Police then arrested him and took him to jail, and he was released early on Sunday.

 Rodman has a lengthy history of legal issues stemming from the use of alcohol.
 He was arrested for drunken driving in 1999 and 2004, the latter resulting in a 30-day house arrest sentence.
-He has twice entered a rehabilitation center for alcohol use and appeared on Celebrity Rehab With Dr. Drew.
+He has twice entered a rehabilitation center for alcohol use and appeared on Celebrity Rehab with Dr. Drew.
 Publicly, Rodman has maintained he does not excessively drink alcohol.

 "I'm not an alcoholic," Rodman told the Associated Press in 2014 (h/t USA Today).
 "An alcoholic drinks seven days a week.
 I don't drink seven days a week.
 When I drink, I don't hurt nobody, I don't have no DUIs, nothing like that.